 Agriculture and Machinery

-In this focus area we have the overarching objective to contribute to the profitable development of Swedish agriculture, both conventional and organic.
-Key success factors are increased production and better utilization of aids for production within both crop cultivation and livestock production.
+In this focus area, we have a general goal of contributing to the profitable development of Swedish agriculture, both conventional and organic.
+Important success factors are increased production and better utilisation of production aids supplied within both plant cultivation and animal products production.